 It’s more common to receive a deficiency letter, which requires your firm to provide a response acknowledging the deficiency and demonstrating remedial action within 30 days.
 Once submitted, this type of response is usually sufficient.
 The SEC will review your firm’s prior history in future exams, so be sure your team is aligned on new and/or corrected processes.

 A deficiency letter can also result in referrals to the Division of Enforcement, which may enforce costly penalties “designed to deter future violations, establish accountability from major institutions and order tailored undertakings that provide potential roadmaps for compliance by other firms” or the return of investor funds.
-During FY24, the SEC ordered $8.2 billion in financial remedies, the highest amount in SEC history.
-This figure includes $2.1 billion in civil penalties across all firms it examined.
+During FY24, the SEC ordered $8.2 billion in financial remedies, the highest amount in SEC history.2 This figure includes $2.1 billion in civil penalties across all firms it examined.

 The examination process: Onsite vs. Remote

-During an onsite or remote exam, the SEC will focus on whether advisers have identified and addressed conflicts of interest, provided clients and investors with full and fair disclosure such that they are able to provide informed consent and adopted an effective compliance program.1
+- Provided clients and investors with full and fair disclosure such that they are able to provide informed consent

 Here’s what you can anticipate during the onsite and remote examination process:

-Onsite exam process | Remote exam process |
+| Onsite exam process | Remote exam process |

-1. Examiner will contact the firm's CCO to provide 1-2 weeks advance notice of when they plan to be onsite to conduct the exam.* | 1.
+| 1.
+Examiner will contact the firm's CCO to provide 1-2 weeks advance notice of when they plan to be onsite to conduct the exam.* | 1.
 Examiner will contact the firm's CCO to inform the CCO the SEC will conduct an exam. |

-2. Document request will be sent via a secure portal within 24 hours. | 2.
+| 2.
+Document request will be sent via a secure portal within 24 hours. | 2.
 Document request will be sent via a secure portal within 24 hours. |

-3. Documents are required to be submitted prior to the SEC onsite.
+| 3.
+Documents are required to be submitted prior to the SEC onsite.
 The SEC will request additional documents while onsite. | 3.
 Deadline to submit documents is usually 1-2 weeks. |

-4. Exam interviews and document reviews onsite typically take place over 3-4 days in the office. | 4.
+| 4.
+Exam interviews and document reviews onsite typically take place over 3-4 days in the office. | 4.
 Examiner will review all documents remotely and may request supplemental information and telephonic discussions. |

-5. Examiner will review documents, request supplemental information, and conduct interviews onsite with personnel responsible for the business operations, investment activities, and compliance program, which typically means an interview with the CCO, CFO, operations lead, and founder or CEO.
+| 5.
+Examiner will review documents, request supplemental information, and conduct interviews onsite with personnel responsible for the business operations, investment activities, and compliance program, which typically means an interview with the CCO, CFO, operations lead, and founder or CEO.
 The SEC may also interview junior-level associates to assess the firm's culture and their engagement. | 5.
 Examiner will schedule telephone or video call interviews with personnel responsible for the business operations, investment activities, and compliance program, which typically means an interview with the CCO, CFO, operations lead, and founder or CEO. |

 *The length of the SEC's advance notice can vary depending on a variety of factors, such as your firm size, the scope and nature of the exam and the regional SEC office.
 Delays in gathering documents and information could extend the timeline towards completion of the exam.

-Examination priorities for 2025
+Examination priorities for 2026

-Classic risk areas |
+| Classic risk areas |

 Emerging risk areas |